Topological superconductivity induced by spin-orbit coupling, perpendicular magnetic field and superlattice potential: Model

 \subsection{Magnetic unit cell}

 A discussion of the translation symmetries of the non-interacting part of the Hamiltonian, i.e. $ \cH_0 + \cH_{\rm SO}$, is in order -- we will discuss the interacting part $\cH_{\rm I}$ below.
 The magnetic field in our model is chosen so that the magnetic flux through each square plaquette of the lattice is the same rational fraction $\alpha = 1/q$ of the flux quantum $\Phi_0 = h/e$.
 This rational fraction, and in particular the denominator $q$, determines the translation properties of the non-interacting Hamiltonian by constraining the unit cell of the system -- called the magnetic unit cell (MUC) -- to have a multiple of $q$ sites \cite{harper1955single,azbel1964energy,PhysRev.134.A1602,PhysRev.133.A1038,zak1964magnetic,Hofstadter1976}.
-For our calculation, we choose $q=64$ and take the MUC to be a square consisting of either $8 \times 8$ or $16 \times 16$ sites.
-The total flux through the magnetic unit cell is thus either one or four flux quanta.
-Later, when we consider superconductivity arising from $\cH_{\rm I}$, we will take the pairing potential to have the same periodicity as the MUC and thus choosing more flux quanta per MUC will restrict to a lesser degree the structure of the Abrikosov vortices, whose number per MUC is twice the number of flux quanta per MUC.
-(For example, a triangular lattice of Abrikosov vortices would not be allowed if only one flux quantum per MUC unit cell were used, but it would be allowed if 4 flux quanta per MUC were used.)
-The single-particle potential $V(\vec{r})$ is chosen to be commensurate with the magnetic unit cell, and in particular we take $(\eta_x, \eta_y) = (\frac{2\pi}{8},\frac{2\pi}{8})$.
+For our calculation, we choose $q=64$ and take the MUC to be a square consisting of $16 \times 16$ sites.
+The total flux through this magnetic unit cell is four flux quanta.
+We will take the pairing potential to have the same periodicity as the MUC.
+This choice of MUC allows for triangular, square, and dimerized lattice structures for the Abrikosov flux lattice.
+(We note that the smallest choice would be an $8\times 8$ MUC, which encloses one flux quantum, but that does not allow a triangular lattice of Abrikosov vortices.
+We have also examined several cases for other MUC types at the same magnetic field, such as $4 \times 64$ with 4 flux quanta per MUC, and found that in all these cases the energies were higher than those obtained with the $16\times 16$ MUC.)

+The single-particle potential $V(\vec{r})$ is chosen to be commensurate with the MUC, and in particular we take $(\eta_x, \eta_y) = (\frac{2\pi}{8},\frac{2\pi}{8})$.
 Previous authors \cite{Zocher2016,Mishmash2019,Chaudhary2020} have emphasized the need to break the translation symmetry of the vortex lattice in order to realize TSC in the presence of Abrikosov vortices.
 Our choice of single-particle potential accomplishes this, since the unit cell for the periodic potential contains one flux quantum $h/e$.
 In experiments, we expect that the magnetic length can be tuned to the wavelength of the periodic single-particle superlattice potential by tuning the magnetic field.